tjira/hazel/README.md

 * Direct Inversion in the Iterative Subspace

+### Additional Calculations

+* Analytical Gradient for RHF

 ## 🛠️ Compilation

 The software requires the [libint](https://github.com/evaleev/libint) library.
 You can compile it yourself following the instructions on the webpage (or better yet execute `./script/libint.sh` from the root directory).
-Before compilation make sure that you have Eigen libraries installed.
+Before compilation make sure that you have Eigen library installed.
 You can do that on debian-based distros using the following command.

 ```bash
 sudo apt install libeigen3-dev